serejek2004/firstJavaProject/README.md

-This project allows you to save created objects to a file (CSV) All objects in this code have a common ancestor AbstractDrone, there are the following classes:
-* ElectroDrone
-* PetrolDrone
-* DeliveryDrone
+# SixLabJava

+A rest project that works with the PetrolDrone class

+* adds an element to the list by aviliable id
+* deletes the specified element by id
+* extracts the specified element by id
-* UnderWaterDrone
+* extracts all elements

-There is also a Drone Manager class that can contain a list of objects of the classes listed above.
+* changes the element by id

-All classes are covered by tests and checked by plugins (PMD, Checkstyle, Spotbugs)
+All classes are checked by plugins (PMD, Checkstyle, Spotbugs)